-It has been the emblem of the city for more than eight centuries and remains the seat of municipal power: the arts are also represented by a theatre.
+It has been the emblem of the city since it was built more than eight centuries ago, and remains the seat of municipal power: the arts are also represented by a theatre.
 Its construction was decided in the very heyday of the city in the 12th century, but you can also admire the facades dating from the 17th.
-Look down when in the middle of the 12,000-square-metre square and observe the beautiful Languedoc cross, the emblem of the city and the work of the artist Raymond Moretti.
+Look down when in the middle of the 12,000-sqm square and observe the beautiful Languedoc cross, the emblem of the city and the work of the artist Raymond Moretti.

 Inside the theatre, there is a monumental staircase offering access to the floors, decorated with impressive frescoes depicting the history of the city.
-The city hall offers a tourist train for discovering the city's monuments, including the Capitol.
+The city hall offers a tourist train for discovering the city's monuments in another light, including the Capitol.

 Place du Capitole